 If A Tree Falls In A Forest

-If a tree falls in a forest will anybody hear the forest call?
-This post explores that concept as well as notions of perception and reality and how they may influence the way you approach your photography.
+If a tree falls in a forest, will anybody hear the forest call?
+This post explores the concept, if a tree falls in a forest, as well as notions of perception and reality and how they may influence the way you approach your own photography.

-The above photo was made in the Tierra del Fuego National Park in Argentina, right down the bottom of South America.
+The above photo of a beautiful stand of trees in a forest was made, near the shores of the sea, in the Tierra del Fuego National Park in Argentina, right down the bottom of South America.

-You’ll be pleased to know that, even if one or more of these beautiful trees has fallen since I made this picture, the photo is proof of their existence and of my response to being fortunate enough to have witnessed them and shared in their reality.
+You’ll be pleased to know that, even if one or more of these beautiful trees has fallen since I made this picture, the photo is proof of their existence.

 Perception Is Reality